kostyfisik/PKM-sync-template/notes/chore.pkm.interop.md

 ---
 id: gmstz6zxqnph7o0ultwngxv
-title: chore.showcase.interop
+title: chore.pkm.interop
 desc: ''
-updated: 1688134296758
+updated: 1688473314658
 created: 1685961171626
 ---
+#dendron,  #logseq

-## Dendron
+# Dendron

 Dendron requires frontmatter to every markdown file.
-To fix this for notes created by Obsidian and Logseq use
+To fix this for notes created by other PKMs use

     Alt-x Dendron:Doctor fixFrontmatter

 This will create missing fronmatters.
 If you keep Dendron  opened in background, note creation in other programs will be followed by fixing them automatically.

-## Logseq
+# Logseq

 Logseq needs its own specific namespaces to manage notes with same title from Dendron's frontmatter.
 So, to avoid using Logseq namespaces